About the Prevention Science Program

 The prevention science program offers the following degree options:

 Have questions?
-Want to learn more? – Please join our program’s information session Friday, October 29, 2021 from 9:00 - 10:00 a.m.
-(Pacific Time).
-This session will be hosted remotely on Zoom and focus on our doctoral program.
-We will host another information session focused on our master’s program in March 2022 (more information to come).
+Want to learn more? – Please join our program’s information session on March 18th (Fri) from 12-1 pm (Pacific Time).
+This session will be hosted remotely on zoom (see instructions below on how to connect).
 You can also send your inquiries to firstname.lastname@example.org.

-To connect to the UO Prevention Science information session (Oct.
-29, 9-10 am PST):
+To connect to the UO Prevention Science information session:

 Equip yourself to make an impact in your community